lordawak3n/dataviscourse-pr-WorldMigration/README.md

 ![alt text](https://github.com/lordawak3n/dataviscourse-pr-WorldMigration/blob/master/ReadmeImages/s2.PNG)
 and the following datasets:-
 ![alt text](https://github.com/lordawak3n/dataviscourse-pr-WorldMigration/blob/master/ReadmeImages/s3.PNG)
-The README must also explain any non-obvious features of your interface.

 We have created all the code in this project including the javascripts, stylesheet and documentations.
 The datasets are a result of the parsing operation that we performed on the raw data from the website using a C++ tool we created.
 The libraries that we used were as follows:-
 For D3 - d3.v5.js